 Aquatic Ecology

-Aquatic ecology is the study of how organisms such as freshwater invertebrates, macrophytes (large plants) and diatoms (algae) interact with each other in aquatic environments such as estuaries, rivers and wetlands.
+Aquatic ecology is the study of how organisms such as freshwater invertebrates, macrophytes (large plants) and diatoms (algae) interact with each other in aquatic environments such as estuaries, rivers, lakes, ponds, streams and wetlands.

 As leading industry specialists in ecological and environmental solutions, FiveRivers is the first choice for aquatic ecology services.
-Our team are able to collect baseline monitoring data to industry standards and recognised best practice for all aquatic disciplines, essential to inform environmental protection, enhancement and management schemes.
+Our experienced aquatic ecology team helps protecting aquatic environments by assisting organisations to adhere to regulatory and statutory compliance relating to development and environmental incidents.
+We believe nature is the solution, thus we understand, protect and enhance aquatic ecosystems.
+Our aquatic ecology team delivers projects across the UK providing comprehensive services that cover all aspects of aquatic ecology.
+We are able to collect baseline monitoring data to industry standards and recognised best practice for all aquatic disciplines, essential to inform environmental protection, enhancement and management schemes.

-We offer a full range of biological survey, analysis and reporting services, including, but not limited to, assessment of macroinvertebrate communities, macrophytes, diatoms and phytoplankton.
-Our extensive knowledge and experience enables our team to advise you on the most appropriate survey methods, and we can also provide our services in conjunction with fisheries and environmental monitoring.
+FiveRivers has a long established reputation of being aquatic ecology experts in the UK.
+Our in-house aquatic ecology team can deliver a full range of biological survey, analysis and reporting services, including, but not limited to, assessment of macroinvertebrate communities, macrophytes, diatoms and phytoplankton.
+Our extensive aquatic ecology knowledge and experience enables our aquatic ecology team to advise you on the most appropriate aquatic ecology survey methods, and we can also provide our services in conjunction with fisheries and environmental monitoring.
+Our in-house experts are also specialists in biodiversity net gain (BNG), fish passage creation, and providing an in-depth understanding of all aquatic invasive species.

 The Problems